Doctor Answers: Why Do I Feel Like I Need to Pee All the Time but I Don’t?

 • Bladder pain

-• Pain in the side of the lower abdomen or groin
+• Fever, or pain in the lower abdomen, side, or groin

 prostate health supplements

-• Gosha-jinki-gan – This is a powerful blend of Chinese herbs that can have a beneficial impact on bladder contraction.
-(5)
+• Gosha-jinki-gan, a blend of Chinese herbs with positive effects on bladder contraction.

 Medications